morger007/Kaggle-Mobile-Apps/README.md

    >Pycharm -> Terminal -> Type 'jupyter notebook' -> Open jupyter_main.ipynb in browser -> Check in 'Trused' -> Kernel -> Restart and Run All

-Some cells are commented, because are unnecessary to show and some cells require extremely much time to process.
-(Finding apps with equal names in both stores)